 Self-employment is great because you get to be your own boss, but it can definitely be tricky when filing your taxes.
 In this article, we discuss the basics of self-employed taxes so you can easily handle tax season!

-To learn more about self-employed taxes, see the TaxSlayer Self Employed Guide.
+To learn more about self-employed tax laws and tips for the current year, see the TaxSlayer Self Employed Guide.

 Form 1040 and self-employment

 Whether you’re a full-time freelancer or do some projects on the side for extra cash, you need to file IRS form 1040 if you made over $400.

 If you have business income, that will be reported on either Schedule C or Schedule C-EZ.
 Your self-employment income and taxes will be reported on Schedule SE.
 If you’re worried that this sounds too complicated, you can trust the tax experts at TaxSlayer to ensure you fill out the correct forms.

 For more information about the self-employment tax, watch this video:

 Do I also have to pay federal taxes?

 The short answer is yes.
 Just as W-2 employees pay FICA and federal taxes out of each paycheck, self-employed workers must pay the self-employment tax and federal taxes.
 The thresholds for federal taxes are different though.